Katya-p/OS/README.md

 # OS
-Tasks for course "Unix SVR4 System Calls and Libraries" Solaris operating system is used.
+Tasks for course "Unix SVR4 System Calls and Libraries".
+Solaris operating system is used.